-Last Updated on February, 2025
+Last Updated on May, 2025

 Look, if you want a GPS tracker and don’t want to pay any monthly fee, the options you’ve got are quite low, yes, even if you find one, they are not going to be as reliable, and that’s why I have a better option.